Mansfield Woodhouse remembers famous son pianist John Ogden with plaque

-Blue plaque marks home of Mansfield Woohouse born world famous concert pianist
+Blue plaque marks home of Mansfield Woodhouse born world famous concert pianist

 The life of one of Mansfield Woodhouse’s most famous sons struck a chord with history buffs.